-Since Google rolled out algorithmic changes through Penquin and Panda it has definately changed how we look at Google search results and how we practice SEO in 2017.
+Since Google rolled out algorithmic changes through Penguin and Panda it has definitely changed how we look at Google search results and how we practice SEO in 2017.

 After a lot of hard thinking and and a few years later I wanted to get back into the online world.
 I dabbled in a few ventures but they didn’t pan out.

-I happened to stumble upon the Wealthy Affiliate site and after I took a test drive with their free trial offer, I was so impresssed with what they could do for me, I became a memeber.
+I happened to stumble upon the Wealthy Affiliate site and after I took a test drive with their free trial offer, I was so impressed with what they could do for me, I became a member.

-WA has the best training platform where they teach newwbies or advanced marketers on how to create a long term and successful online business.
+WA has the best training platform where they teach newbies or advanced marketers on how to create a long term and successful online business.

 Are you looking to stay up to date on some of the latest white hat SEO techniques for 2017 and beyond?